-Energetically, purely leptonic model is preferred as it allows to explain the measurements with a continuous emission of a moderately powerful jet $<0.01 L_\rm{Ed}.$ However, morphological properties of the gamma-ray region in leptonic model require peculiar assumptions (\autoref{fig:two_scenarios}), such as strong magnetic field line curvature or fine-tuned timescale and regular/turbulent GMF ratio to observe the ballistic-diffusion transition.
+Energetically, purely leptonic model is preferred as it allows for explaining the measurements with a continuous emission of a moderately powerful jet $<0.01 L_\rm{Ed}.$ However, morphological properties of the gamma-ray region in the leptonic model require peculiar assumptions (\autoref{fig:two_scenarios}), such as strong magnetic field line curvature or fine-tuned timescale and regular/turbulent GMF ratio to observe the ballistic-diffusion transition.

 Hadronic and leptohadronic scenarios, on the contrary, allow for a simple proton-background-based morphology explanation.
-As the source is located in the vicinity of the Galactic bar (\autoref{fig:source_position}), the gas around it is perturbed, which requires to consider a velocity range, different from the one given by a standard tangent point method.
+As the source is located in the vicinity of the Galactic bar (\autoref{fig:source_position}), the gas around it is perturbed, which requires considering a velocity range, different from the one given by a standard tangent point method.
 Using the radial gas velocity value of $125\dm{km/s}$, we modeled a possible hadronic contribution to the nebula, which allowed us to recover the asymmetry of the observed nebula (\autoref{fig:map_comparison}).

 Nevertheless, as average cold proton density does not exceed $1\dm{cm^{-3}}$, from energetic point of view, the energy stored in high-energy protons is enormous $E > 10^{50} \dm{erg}$, which could be released only in a catastrophic event, such as the infall of a large portion of the companion star onto the black hole, or the very formation of the black hole from a massive progenitor.
-XRISM X-ray measurement, if attributed to the high-energy particle population, makes the purely hadronic model inconsistent and requires an addition of a population of electrons for synchrotron radiation to occur.
+XRISM x-ray measurement, if attributed to the high-energy particle population, makes the purely hadronic model inconsistent and requires an addition of a population of electrons for synchrotron radiation to occur.

 To distinguish between the purely leptonic and leptohadronic scenarios, one can try measuring neutrino fluxes, as proposed in \cite{Neronov2024}.
 However, with the sensitivity of current detectors, it will take at least a decade to reach the required precision.
-A recent search of the signal from V4641~Sgr in 10 years of the IceCube data resulted into weak upper limits, which do not allow to make conclusion on the origin of the gamma-ray emission~\cite{li2025IceCube}.
+A recent search of the signal from V4641~Sgr in 10 years of the IceCube data resulted into weak upper limits, which do not allow for making a conclusion on the origin of the gamma-ray emission~\cite{li2025IceCube}.